-With the new academic year coming up soon (or perhaps, for some of you, already begun!), we’re looking to bring on a few new bloggers here at ACRLog.
-We’d like to thank Dylan Burns and Lily Troia for their terrific posts this past year in our First Year Academic Librarian Experience series.
+With the brand new academic year coming up soon (or perhaps, for some of you, already begun!), we’re looking to bring on a few brand new academic librarian bloggers here at ACRLog.
+We’d like to thank Abby Flanigan and Nisha Mody for their terrific posts this past year in our First Year Academic Librarian Experience series.
 We’d also like to encourage new academic librarians — those who are just beginning in their first position at an academic library — to blog with us during their first year.

 – a sample blog post

 – a brief note describing your job and your interest in blogging at ACRLog during your first year as an academic librarian

 This week, I am writing my last post as a First Year Academic Experience blogger for ACRLog.
 I hope that my posts have been relatable and helpful for those of you in similar and dissimilar worlds.
 After working in multiple careers, I have learned is that some professional concepts are career-agnostic, and we can apply our career experiences to our personal lives and vice versa.